 In other to understand how the doshas correspond to the chakra, we must know something about the fifteen sub-doshas.
 It is not, however, necessary to understand each of the fifteen sub-dosha to understand their relationships to the chakras.
 Instead, we just need to understand the most essential sub-doshas and their relationships to the physical and energetic bodies.

 Vata rules everything in the body that moves, communicates, and transports and governs the hollow spaces of the body.
-In this way, the colon and its energy is ruled by Vata dosha.
+In this way, the colon and its energy are ruled by Vata dosha.
 The colon is, essentially an empty space whose job is to move waste out of the body.
 The specific sub-dosha that governs the energy of the colon is called Apana Vata.
 Apana Vata corresponds to the energy of the first chakra.

 The second chakra is located in the pelvis where some of the largest bones of the body are located.
-In this way the energy of the second chakra, Swadisthana, relates to Kapha Dosha which is responsible for our immunity, strength, and stability.
+In this way, the energy of the second chakra, Swadisthana, relates to Kapha Dosha which is responsible for our immunity, strength, and stability.
 The specific sub-dosha which relates to the second chakra is called Avalambaka Kapha; the sub-dosha that governs the energy of the lower back and pelvis.

 In this same way the energy of the liver, Ayurvedically, can become “heated” when someone represses emotions or anger.
-Healing strategies for the third chakra and Ranjaka Pitta include deep relaxation, continuous oil pouring on the forehead (called Shirodhara), vigorous exercise such as martial arts and ayurvedic spiritual mentoring around issues of shame and self-worth.
+Healing strategies for the third chakra and Ranjaka Pitta include deep relaxation, continuous oil pouring on the forehead (called Shirodhara), vigorous exercises such as martial arts, and ayurvedic spiritual mentoring around issues of shame and self-worth.

 The fourth chakra, Anahata, located at the heart also relates to the energy of Pitta Dosha, specifically the energy of Sadhaka Pitta, the sub-dosha that is responsible for the “flame” of our passion.
 This sub-dosha becomes imbalanced when we experience mild depression or an inability to find our true calling.
 Healing strategies for the fourth chakra include heart-based meditation, oil massage, especially around the heart center, and aromatherapy using rose oil and sandalwood oil.

 The fifth chakra, Vishudhi, the throat center corresponds to the energy of Udana Vata, the “wind” that governs speech, the throat, and breath.
 When this energy is out of balance we may experience stuttering, mumbling shyness, or disorders of the throat.
-Healing strategies for the fifth chakra include chanting mantras, singing kirtan, journaling and the application of nasya oil (nasal oil).
+Healing strategies for the fifth chakra include chanting mantras, singing kirtan, journaling, and the application of Nasya oil (nasal oil).

 The sixth chakra, Ajna, located at the center of the forehead relates to the energy of Alochaka Pitta, which rules sight, vision, and the eyes.
 When this center is out of balance we may experience vision problems or lack of insight.
 This chakra corresponds to our intuitive ability; our ability to see into the future clearly; our vision and our ability to manifest.
 When out of balance we may have difficulty focusing, have poor memory or nightmares.
-Healing strategies for the energy of the sixth chakra and Alochaka Pitta include the use of mandalas and yantras, coloring, creative visualization and shirodhara (pouring oil on the forehead).
+Healing strategies for the energy of the sixth chakra and Alochaka Pitta include the use of mandalas and yantras, coloring, creative visualization, and Shirodhara (pouring oil on the forehead).

 There are some ways we can remedy the energies of the chakra and the sub-doshas.
 Ayurvedically, we use specific herbal remedies, essential oils, marma points (similar to acupressure points), ayurvedic yoga, Healing Light Yoga, and traditional therapies like oil massage and oil pouring to create balance in the sub-dosha and the corresponding chakra.
-We also use mantra (sound current), gem stones, and yagyas (Vedic astrological remedies) and spiritual mentoring to create balance throughout the physical, emotional, and subtle body centers.
+We also use a mantra (sound current), gemstones, and yagyas (Vedic astrological remedies) and spiritual mentoring to create balance throughout the physical, emotional, and subtle body centers.

 Because health is holistic, involving mental, spiritual, physical, and emotional well-being, the chakras are a vital window into our physiological balance.
 They are also a conduit towards understanding our life’s path on earth; what we have come here to experience, know, and understand.
 The chakras are the guideposts to our largest life lessons and creating sustained balance throughout the chakra allows for spiritual awakening.
-This awakening of the spirit is the true aim of yoga and ayurveda.
+This awakening of the spirit is the true aim of yoga and Ayurveda.